Hydrodynamic limit for the non-cutoff Boltzmann equation: Main results

 Our third result regards the hydrodynamic limit of the rescaled Boltzmann equation, that is, we are interested in the behavior of solutions $(f^\eps)_{\eps \in (0,1]}$ to~\eqref{eq:feps_intro} in the limit $\eps \to 0$.

-Let $(\rho_0, u_0 , \theta_0)$ be an initial data and consider the associated global solution $(\rho, u , \theta)$ to the incompressible Navier-Stokes-Fourier system~\eqref{Navier-Stokes-Fourier system} given by Theorem~\ref{theo:NSF}, where the viscosity coefficients $\nu_1, \nu_2 >0$ are given as follows (see \cite{BGL1}): Let us introduce the two unique functions $\Phi$ (which is a matrix-valued function) and $\Psi$ (which is a vector-valued function) orthogonal to $\Ker L$ such that
+Let $(\rho_0, u_0 , \theta_0)$ be an initial data veryfying \eqref{eq:rho0_u0_theta0} (and also \eqref{eq:meanfree} in the torus case) and consider the associated global solution $(\rho, u , \theta)$ to the incompressible Navier-Stokes-Fourier system~\eqref{Navier-Stokes-Fourier system} given by Theorem~\ref{theo:NSF}, where the viscosity coefficients $\nu_1, \nu_2 >0$ are given as follows (see \cite{BGL1}): Let us introduce the two unique functions $\Phi$ (which is a matrix-valued function) and $\Psi$ (which is a vector-valued function) orthogonal to $\Ker L$ such that

 then the viscosity coefficients are defined by

 We define the initial kinetic distribution $g_0 \in \Ker L$ associated to $(\rho_0, u_0 , \theta_0)$ by